EmilStenstrom/django-components/README.md

 }
 ```

-### Tune the template cache
+### `template_cache_size` - Tune the template cache

-Each time a template is rendered it is cached to a global in-memory cache (using Python's lru_cache decorator).
+Each time a template is rendered it is cached to a global in-memory cache (using Python's `lru_cache` decorator).
 This speeds up the next render of the component.
 As the same component is often used many times on the same page, these savings add up.

 By default the cache holds 128 component templates in memory, which should be enough for most sites.
 But if you have a lot of components, or if you are using the `template` method of a component to render lots of dynamic templates, you can increase this number.
 To remove the cache limit altogether and cache everything, set template_cache_size to `None`.

 ```python
 COMPONENTS = {